 This is a sponsored post on behalf of Comcast, but all thoughts and opinions remain ours.
-We’re just telling about our amazing experience volunteering for the day as part of Comcast Cares Day.
+We’re just telling about our amazing experience volunteering for the day as part of the annual Comcast Cares Day.
 I think we all want the same things for our children:

 - For them to be kind and considerate, always thinking of others